-To accompany these incredibly realistic fire effects, MagikFlame also comes equip with realistic crackling log sounds.
-Because the sound is paired with the holographic technology, it helps give you the full emersion of a realistic fireplace atmosphere.
+To accompany these incredibly realistic fire effects, MagikFlame also comes equipped with realistic crackling log sounds.
+Because the sound is paired with holographic technology, it helps give you the full emersion of a realistic fireplace atmosphere.
 Many of your guests won’t be able to tell the difference between this and a real fireplace that burns wood.

 If this wasn’t enough, MagikFlame’s built-in heater produces an incredible 5,200 BTUs of heat.
 This is enough to keep your home nice and toasty during an especially cold winter.